Ben-314159/The-Ecology-Of-Decisions/README.md

-# The Ecology of Decisions: Probability Distortion as Ecological Rationality
+# The Ecology of Decisions: Probability Distortion as the Gap Between Bayesian and Ecological Rationality

 ## Abstract